OfficialCodinary/rgwebhook/readme.md

+Certainly, here's the revised documentation including parameters for the functions:

+---

 # RgWebhook

 ## Overview

 `RgWebhook` is a Node.js library designed to simplify the creation and management of webhooks using Express.
-It provides functionalities to create a local server for handling webhooks and exposes them via tunneling services like `ngrok` or `tunnelmole`.
+It provides functionalities to create a local server for handling webhooks and exposes them via tunneling services like `ngrok`, `tunnelmole` or `localtunnel`.

 ## Installation